Jennifer Lopez Puts Her Famous Derriere On Display In Curve-Hugging Joggers

 — Jose Canseco (@JoseCanseco) March 13, 2019

-Jennifer Lopez and Alex Rodriguez became engaged last weekend, after the retire athlete proposed during the lavish vacation that the pair was enjoying in The Bahamas.
+Jennifer Lopez and Alex Rodriguez became engaged last weekend, after the retired athlete proposed during the lavish vacation that the pair was enjoying in the Bahamas.
 Their big romantic moment was tarnished the following day after Jose Canseco went on a Twitter storm accusing ARod of cheating on his bride-to-be.

 Watching World of Dance watching J.Lo text Alex Rodriguez little does she know that he is cheating on her with my ex-wife Jessica poor girl she has no idea who he really is